- Optimizely Web Experimentation

 Differences among campaigns, experiments, experiences, and variations

-- Campaigns are the framework for organizing your strategy in Optimizely Web Personalization.
-A campaign takes some content on your site, like the promotions on your homepage, and swaps in different content for different audiences.
-Read about Personalization campaigns.
+- Campaigns – The framework for organizing your strategy in Optimizely Personalization.
+A campaign takes certain content from your site, like the promotions on your homepage, and exchanges it for different content for different audiences.
+See Personalization campaigns.

-- Experiment is Optimizely Experimentation's term for an A/B, multivariate, or multi-page test.
-You might also see experiments called "tests" or "campaigns."
-Read the rest of this article for more about experiments.
+- Experiment – Optimizely Experimentation's term for an A/B, multivariate, or multi-page test.
+You might also see experiments called Tests or Campaigns.

-- Experiences are the different personalized versions of your site that you create for visitors based on the page they're visiting and the audiences they qualify for.
+- Experiences – The different personalized versions of your site that you create for visitors based on the page they visit and the audiences they qualify for.
 Learn more about Personalization experiences.
-When you are not sure what type of experience will work best for a particular audience, you can test experiences with Experimentation in Personalization campaigns.
+When you are unsure what type of experience works best for a particular audience, you can test experiences with Experimentation in Personalization campaigns.

-- Variations are the alternate versions of your site that you test against your original (or baseline) in Optimizely Web Experimentation.
+- Variations – The alternate versions of your site that you test against your original (or baseline) in Optimizely Web Experimentation.
 Learn how to create and change variations in your experiments.

 A/B testing